Cardross road crash: Committal hearing

 Towle fled the scene, leaving his four-year-old son and ten-year-old daughter behind.
 He telephoned police to notify them of his whereabouts five hours after the crash.
-Andrew Arden, a teenager present at the crash scene, denied threatening to kill Towle immediately after the crash, however admitted during committal hearing proceedings he yelled at Towle, saying "You f****n' bastard, what have you done?" and then threw a beer bottle at him.
+Andrew Arden, a teenager present at the crash scene, denied threatening to kill Towle immediately after the crash, but admitted during committal hearing proceedings that he yelled at Towle, saying, "You f****n' bastard, what have you done?" and then threw a beer bottle at him.

 Towle was reported to be hysterical and suicidal in the hours following the crash.
 On advice from his lawyer, Towle also refused to provide a blood sample to police.
 Towle later told police: